heidisu/actor-invaders/README.md

 If you see a black screen with a start button when running the application, you are good to go!

 ## Task 1: Let the game begin
 The actor `Game` is the main actor.
-It will receive messages from the `GUI` actor and from the message scehduler, and create and organize actors for handling the player, the aliens, and the bullets, and send new game state back to the `GUI`.
+It will receive messages from the `GUI` actor and the message scehduler, and create and organize actors for handling the player, the aliens, and the bullets, and send new game state back to the `GUI`.
 Initially `Game` has five message types; `Tick`, `Start`, `Fire`, `MoveLeft` and `MoveRight`.
 (We will add more later, and it will receive DTO objects as messages)

 The first message is the one that gets the game going.
 At every `Tick` the current game state is sent to the `GUI` actor. `Start` is received when the user clicks the "Start game" button, and should move `Game` into an active state.
 When the `Game`is in active state it should response to the commands `Fire`, `MoveLeft` and `MoveRight` from the player, and `Tick`from the scheduler.